bcaffo/LittleInferenceBook/manuscript/02_probability.md

 the coin example is particularly useful since many of the experiments we consider will be modeled as if tossing a biased coin.
-Modeling any binary characteristic from a random sample of a population can be thought of as a coin toss, with the random sampling performing the roll of the toss and the population percentage of individuals with the characteristic is the probability of a head.
+Modeling any binary characteristic from a random sample of a population can be thought of as a coin toss, with the random sampling performing the toss and the population percentage of individuals with a characteristic as the probability of a head.
 Consider, for example, logging whether or not subjects were hypertensive in a random sample.
 Each subject's outcome can be modeled as a coin toss.
 In a similar sense the die roll serves as our model for phenomena with more than one level, such as hair color or rating scales.

-Consider also the random variable of the number of web hits for a site each day.
+Consider also the random variable of the number of daily web hits for a site.
 This variable is a count, but is largely unbounded (or at least we couldn't put a specific reasonable upper limit).
 Random variables like this are often modeled with the so called Poisson distribution.